GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ---

-## Publications

-The repository is associated with several publications, dataset descriptions, and policy briefs.
-For detailed information, please see the dedicated [Publications](publications.md) page.

-## Contact
-If you have questions or suggestions, feel free to open an issue in this repository or reach out directly to: **geos-eudr@thuenen.de**.

----

 ## Overview
-This repository hosts two Google Earth Engine (GEE) scripts designed to generate the forest agreement layer.
+The repository hosts two Google Earth Engine (GEE) scripts designed to generate the forest agreement layer.
 One script generates the agreement layer for a predefined region of interest (ROI), while the other builds the agreement layer directly from geodata inputs such as plot boundaries uploaded by a user.

 **The repository includes:**